What is a Career Coach and When Should You Work With One?

 What are the expectations of the person being coached?

 It’s important to understand that just as you would have expectations from your coach, the coach also has expectations of you.
-These include:
+Common expectations include:

 • Accountability – committing to scheduled sessions and completing any agreed upon work in between